 To give you an idea of what you will study on this programme, we publish the latest available information.
 However, please note this may not be for your year of entry, but for a different academic year.

-Most of our teaching takes place in the University's Central Area or within Edinburgh College of Art (ECA).
+Most of your teaching will take place in the University's Central Area or in the Edinburgh College of Art (ECA).

 These are unique opportunities to immerse yourself in different university systems and cultures.